top of page

 For

-vaccinations, we are not allowed to recommend anything, most people vaccinate Typhoid or Hepatitis and for the animal welfare project a rabies vaccination is mandatory.
+vaccinations, we are not allowed to recommend anything, so we always recommend on asking your general practitioner/ doctor at home.
+However, most people vaccinate Typhoid or Hepatitis and for the animal welfare project a rabies vaccination is mandatory.

 bottom of page